stacks-network/docs/src/pages/references/stacks-node-configuration.md

 #### retry_count

-Number of times to retry before failing.
+Number of times to retry sending events to the endpoint before failing.

 Example: